KQuangAn/demo-micro/cdc/README.md

     docker-compose up -d
     ```

 This starts Postgres, Zookeeper, Kafka, and Debezium Connect.
+Postgres is now configured with `POSTGRES_HOST_AUTH_METHOD=md5`, which creates a host rule that allows connections from your host machine (or any external client) as long as the correct password is supplied.

+> **Note:** If you previously started the stack without this setting, stop it with `docker-compose down -v` to remove the old Postgres volume, then bring it up again so the new authentication rule is applied.

 2.  **Register the Debezium Connector:**